Recent News & Articles

 I believe you have already rightfully guessed that this work is not available to the general public, given the danger that it entails.
 All four copies of it are located at Michigan State University in Bethesda, Maryland.

 Dr Kedzie was one of the first to discover that the poison spreads through the air and significantly increases the number of diseases and deaths in the country.
 Therefore, in order to draw attention to toxic wallpaper, he decided to print this book.
-Aw, that medical creativity.
-Let’s call it a hands-on experiment approach.

 After making 100 copies, Doctor Kedzie felt not really well despite the fact he took some measures to protect himself.
 Nevertheless, the desire to deliver the message to the public was too strong and he donated those killing books to public libraries absolutely free of charge.
-Largely due to that, the danger of wallpaper concerned society as nobody wanted to die in a public library reading a book.
-Thus, the doctor’s theory was proved true through the experiment and later confirmed by other scientists.
-All libraries hastily rushed to destroy the copies they received.

 It must be said that the handling and storage of the remaining four copies of this deadly book were carried out with great care.
 At the initial stage, working with copies of the book required the wearing of special gloves, masks and other protective equipment.
-A little later, each of the pages was wrapped in sealed plastic wrap to avoid any risk of poisoning.

 Another book on my list of the deadly ones is Fahrenheit 451 by Ray Bradbury.
 Do not rush to throw away your copy.
 To spot the right one we have to go all the way with the symbolism and pick up a copy of the 1953 limited edition bound in asbestos to prevent it from burning.